Dynamics on Networks of Manifolds

-We propose a precise definition of a continuous time dynamical system made up of interacting open subsystems.
+\Abstract{We propose a~precise def\/inition of a~continuous time dynamical system made up of interacting open subsystems.
 The interconnections of subsystems are coded by directed graphs.
-We prove that the appropriate maps of graphs called {\sf graph fibrations} give rise to maps of the appropriate dynamical systems.
-Consequently surjective graph fibrations give rise to invariant subsystems and injective graph fibrations give rise to projections of dynamical systems.
+We prove that the appropriate maps of graphs called {\it graph fibrations} give rise to maps of dynamical systems.
+Consequently surjective graph f\/ibrations give rise to invariant subsystems and injective graph f\/ibrations give rise to projections of dynamical systems.}